 - It never hurts to carry an extra quickdraw or two.

-To find out exactly how many quickdraws you need for a climb, it’s helpful to have a guidebook for the area or to look up the route on Mountain Project.
+To find out exactly how many quickdraws you need for a climb, it’s helpful to have a guidebook for the area.
 There you can find the number of bolts on the route, which equates to the number of quickdraws you’ll need (not including any you use at the anchor).
 You can also get info about the type of anchor on the climb, what length rope is required, the number of pitches and how to find the climb.

 More About Quickdraws